TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 The intuition behind this prediction is an expectation that a high complexity signal should require the encoder to use a similarly high-complexity latent representation to faithfully capture the signal's variability, especially in a highly non-stationary regime where the variability is volatile.
 > - ***Prediction vs Reconstruction Objective:*** AR tasks (predicting the next state) are expected to converge faster and attain lower final cost than reconstruction on the same highly non-stationary data.
 In such a highly non-stationary regime, predicting the next state is an easier and more informative task for capturing the dynamics relevant to the task than reconstructing the input is.
-A transition-based training signal directly emphasizes learning the evolving pattern, which should produce a closer match between the dataset's complexity metrics and those of the model's bottleneck representations since the chosen metrics (except for DE) are based on state ordering, which is something the prediction objective emphasizes but the reconstructive objective doesn't.
+A transition-based training signal directly emphasizes learning the evolving pattern, which should produce a closer match (lower mean squared difference) between the dataset's complexity metrics and those of the model's bottleneck representations since the chosen metrics (except for DE) are based on state ordering, which is something the prediction objective emphasizes but the reconstruction objective does not.
-Because DE does not directly emphasize the differences between states but instead focuses on the global distribution, an additional hypothesis is that the advantage seen by the predictive-trained models will be less pronounced for it (!!!!TODO!!!!!
-CHOOSE AND IMPLEMENT METRIC RANGE NORMALIZATION FOR SCALE DIFFERENCES).
+Because it does not directly rely on the ordering of states but instead focuses on the global distribution, an additional hypothesis is that the advantage seen by the prediction-trained models will be less pronounced for DE (see [metric normalization](#metric-normalization)).
 To assess if ENC-DEC models trained on the predictive task indeed show improved training efficiency, a check is done for more negative mean slope to the prediction vs reconstruction loss history as well as for less area under the loss history curve.
 Another hypothesis this paper proposes is that the learned latent representations from prediction-trained models correlate more strongly with the chosen complexity metrics than the reconstruction-trained ones, supporting the idea that they “encode complexity” more faithfully than an ENC-DEC trained on reconstruction.
 Specifically, a check will be made for higher positive slope for first-order line of best fit between each complexity metric calculated over the validation series as well as for a lower mean squared difference between the metric over each series and the metric over the model's bottleneck states.